Todsapol Lated

-Todsapol Lated (ทศพล ลาเทศ, born May 7, 1989) is a Thai professional footballer who plays as a centre-back for Thai League 1 club Lamphun Warriors.
+Todsapol Lated (ทศพล ลาเทศ, born May 7, 1989) is a Thai professional footballer who plays as a centre back for Thai League 1 club Lamphun Warriors.

-He was voted Thai Port's 2010 young player of the year.

 Club career

-In 2012, he signed for Muangthong United F.C., former 2 times Thai League 1 champions.
+In 2012, he signed for Muangthong United, former 2 times Thai League 1 champions.

 International career

 Todsapol received his first call up to the Thailand Under 23's and made his debut in a friendly match against Malaysia in January 2011.
 In September 2014, Todsapol was called up in a friendly match against Kuwait.